-Scott has crafted a truly diverse and distinguished career.
+Adam Scott has crafted a truly diverse and distinguished career.
 Though he began primarily as a dramatic actor, he has displayed great versatility and depth and built an equally impressive comedy resume.
-No matter the medium - film, television and theatre, Scott continues to earn rave reviews.
+No matter the medium - film, television or theater - Scott continues to earn rave reviews.
+Scott currently stars as Ben Wyatt in NBC's Emmy-nominated comedy "Parks and Recreation" opposite of Amy Poehler.

-Scott previously starred in "The Vicious Kind," a dramedy about a man who becomes obsessed with the girlfriend his brother brings home for Thanksgiving.
-Executive produced by Neil Labute, the film premiered at the Sundance Film Festival.
-Scott was lauded for his performance as Caleb and was nominated for Best Actor at the Independent Spirit Awards in 2010, also winning Best Performance at the 2009 Sidewalk Film Festival and Best Actor at the 2009 Strasbourg Film Festival.
+Scott starred in "The Vicious Kind," a dramedy about a man who becomes obsessed with the girlfriend that his brother brings home for Thanksgiving.
+Executive produced by Neil LaBute, the film premiered at Sundance.
+Scott was lauded for his performance as Caleb and was nominated for Best Actor at the Independent Spirit Awards in 2010.
+He also won Best Performance at the 2009 Sidewalk Film Festival and Best Actor at the 2009 Strasbourg Film Festival.
+Variety stated: "best known for his colorful supporting turns, Scott proves more than up to the challenge of a juicy lead role: his brilliant delivery, replete with tasty vulgarities and sarcastic asides, whets our appetites for more."

-Scott co-starred alongside Will Ferrell and John C. Reilly in the blockbuster comedy "Step Brothers."
-As Derek, the egomaniacal younger brother of Ferrell, Scott garnered praise from the Los Angeles Times, the San Francisco and the Washington Post.
-Scott also starred in "Passenger Side," a road movie that never leaves Los Angeles, with Joel Bissonnette and Robin Tunney, on which he also served as an executive producer; the film premiered to rave reviews at the Los Angeles Film Festival and the Toronto Film Festival.
+Also seen in "Our Idiot Brother" opposite Paul Rudd, Elizabeth Banks and Zooey Deschanel, Scott co-starred alongside Will Ferrell and John C. Reilly in the blockbuster comedy "Step Brothers," garnering praise as Derek, the egomaniacal younger brother of Ferrell.
+The Los Angeles Times said of Scott's performance: "it's the movie's plum part and Scott runs mightily with it."
+Scott also starred with Joel Bissonnette and Robin Tunney in "Passenger Side," a road movie that never leaves Los Angeles, on which he serves as an executive producer.
+The film premiered to rave reviews at the Los Angeles Film Festival and the Toronto Film Festival.